 Alongside these, you will also gain an introduction into key issues and debates related to management, organisation and work; and will develop a broad critical understanding of management and organisational behaviour.

 During the second year of your degree, you revisit the key themes covered in Year 1 in greater detail.
 You will study specialist modules on topics such as cognitive, developmental and social psychology; deepening your understanding and testing your knowledge.
 This year, you will also focus in on how psychology guides the organisation of work, and the role of psychology in the development of people management techniques and practices.
 The knowledge and skills gained from this module will be valuable for your career progression and will be highly sought after by employers.

 In addition to these themes, Research Methods and Statistics modules will be covered this year.
 These will expand your knowledge of research methods, develop key skills and enable you to gain a detailed understanding of analysis and reporting.

-In third year, you will further develop your knowledge and understanding of the core aspects of modern psychology, taking modules in Brain and Behaviour; and Personality and Individual Differences.
-You will also study two management modules which both explore change; how you manage it and how you manage the people experiencing it.
+In the third year, you will further develop your knowledge and understanding of the core aspects of modern psychology, taking modules in Brain and Behaviour; and Personality and Individual Differences.
+You will also study two management modules; one a core module looking at how people experience change and the other an optional module from the range of modules offered by the Department of Organisation, Work and Technology.
 You will enhance and apply your psychology knowledge by examining management, social and behavioural science as you relate ideas to real-world workplace events.

 In addition to these core modules, you will also carry out your own research project under the supervision of an experienced researcher, and undertake a variety of optional modules.